evanc108/Tally/backend/BACKEND.md

      │
      ▼
 ┌─────────────────────────────────────────────────────────────┐
-│  JIT Handler                                                │
+│  JIT Handler (Collaborative Authorization)                  │
 │                                                             │
 │  Step 1: resolveCard()                                      │
-│    SQL query: card_token → group_id + all member rows       │
+│    SQL query: card_token → group_id + initiating member     │
+│    + all other group member rows.                           │
 │    Also fetches each member's asset account ID and          │ │    the group's clearing account ID.
 Single round-trip.      │ │                                                             │ │  Step 2: insertPendingTransaction()                         │
-│    Writes a PENDING transaction row immediately.            │ │    The UNIQUE(idempotency_key) constraint is a DB backstop. │ │                                                             │
-│  Step 3: parallelBalanceCheck()                             │
+│    Writes a PENDING transaction row immediately.            │ │    Tags the initiating member's token ID on the txn.        │ │    The UNIQUE(idempotency_key) constraint is a DB backstop. │ │                                                             │ │  Step 3: parallelBalanceCheck()                             │